jaredpar/jaredpar.github.io/_posts/2008-09-02-a-lesson-in-serialization.md

 Can you see what's wrong with the code?

-It took me a few minutes of debugging and frustration.??
-The bug is in the while loop conditional.??
-Until you introduce serialization this code is just fine.??
-ImmutableStack<T>.Empty is a static readonly declaration.??
+It took me a few minutes of debugging and frustration.
+The bug is in the while loop conditional.
+Until you introduce serialization this code is just fine.
+ImmutableStack<T>.Empty is a static readonly declaration.
 The code implementation only allows for one to be created so it a singleton and equality can be done with a quick reference check.